EpicGamesExt/BlenderTools/docs/send2ue/trouble-shooting/faq.md

 ### Why are my settings back to their defaults?
 If you open a new blend file that does not already contain Send to Unreal properties, then the settings are just the defaults.
 If you load a saved file, the settings will be the values they were saved at.

+### Why isn't it finding my X (skeleton, physics asset, ...)?
+For setting the skeleton and physics asset in the Path setting, make sure the game isn't running in PIE.
+For doing anything with the addon make sure not to have PIE running.